Brooks Macdonald: Founding and listing

 Initially named Brooks Macdonald, Gayer & Co, the company was founded in 1991 by Chris Macdonald, Jonathan Gumpel, Richard Spencer and Martin Mullany.

 By 1993, the company reached £250 million in funds under management.
 In 2002, the company incorporated Brooks Macdonald Group plc.

 The company began trading on the Alternative Investment Market of the London Stock Exchange (AIM) in 2005.
 Chris Macdonald was CEO of the listed business.

 2000-2009

 Funds under management by Brooks Macdonald exceeded £1 billion in 2007, the business opened a Manchester office in the same year.

 In 2008, Chris Macdonald stepped back from his role as Chief Executive Officer and Managing Director.
 Macdonald remained CEO but Nick Holmes and Andrew Shepherd were appointed as joint managing directors.

 In 2009, Brooks Macdonald completed its first major acquisition, purchasing UK-based fund manager Lawrence House.
-In in the same year, the company opened its first branch in Scotland.
+In the same year, the company opened its first branch in Scotland.